gromnitsky/matt-levine/README.md

     $ rm rss.xml; ../matt-levine to=fella@example.com

-To create .epub files instead of .mobi, add `f=epub` argument.
+To create .mobi files instead of .epub, add `f=mobi` argument.
 For help, run `../matt-levine help`.

+## Combat captcha

+If you get 'invalid responce' message instead of raw html:

+1. open 'New Incognito Window' in Chrome;
+2. press F12, switch to `Network` tab;
+3. load the url;
+4. solve a captcha;
+5. scroll to the very 1st url in devtools `Network` tab (status: 200,
+   type: document);
+6. right-click, select `Copy` -> `Copy as fetch (Node.js)`;
+7. paste the value into `fetch.txt` file.
+The file must be in the same dir you run 'matt-levine' command from.

 ## License